 This fundamental shift in the way we think about graduation expectations is driving a transformation in our approach to student learning at Columbia Adventist Academy.
 We have embarked on a journey that we hope will result in graduates who know relevant content and the discrete skills of their academic subjects.
 They can DO what typical employers and/or colleges demand of their employees and/or students (research, analyze, inquire, and create) using their intellectual, interpersonal, and executive skills to make things happen.
 Even more importantly, they have the ability to reflect, a habit of self-awareness and revision that sets them on the path for life-long growth.

 For Columbia Adventist Academy this vision means we are in the process of transforming the way we educate.
 The most important thing we can instill in our students, after a meaningful relationship with Jesus Christ, is the ability to think critically, communicate powerfully, collaborate productively, and complete projects effectively in the context of service to God and humanity.
-To accomplish this we are transitioning to a multi-disciplinary problem-based learning (PBL) educational model** with authentic assessment to measure both knowledge acquisition and skill mastery.
-We believe the integration of science, technology, religion, engineering, art, math and service (STREAMS) through PBL along with a wholistic approach of physical, social and emotional learning will result in students who are prepared to graduate from CAA as leaders in whatever field of service God calls them to enter as they live for Him and serve humanity.
+To accomplish this we are transitioning to a multi-disciplinary proficiency based learning (PBL) educational model** with authentic assessment to measure both knowledge acquisition and skill mastery.
+We believe the integration of science, technology, religion, engineering, art, math and service (STREAMS) through PBL along with a holistic approach of physical, social and emotional learning will result in students who are prepared to graduate from CAA as leaders in whatever field of service God calls them to enter as they live for Him and serve humanity.

 *This vision and the language used to express it here is an outgrowth and adaptation of the vision we caught as an organization while reading, studying and digesting Bob Lenz's vision for high school education articulated in his book "Transforming Schools."